AutoTool: Dynamic Tool Selection and Integration for Agentic Reasoning: Introduction

 Despite these advances, existing approaches typically operate under the assumption of \emph{single-domain fixed tools} \citep{gao2025survey}: the policy model learns when and how to invoke the designated tools, but the available tools are predefined and static for a specific task.
-In practice, these methods curate training datasets that explicitly cover the utilization of this fixed tool inventory, and then apply advanced supervised fine-tuning (SFT) or RL techniques to align the model’s behavior with the prescribed tool usage \citep{feng2025retoolreinforcementlearningstrategic, jin2025searchr1trainingllmsreason}.
-While effective within closed environments, such designs fail to capture realistic scenarios where (i) an agent must select the appropriate tool from a \textit{complex, domain-diverse toolset}, and (ii) \textit{new tools} unseen during training stages may later be introduced and required at inference time, as illustrated in Figure \ref{fig:intro}.
-Without an explicit mechanism for \emph{dynamic tool selection}, LLM agents risk overfitting to a closed tool inventory and fail to generalize in evolving or previously unseen tool environments.
-Addressing this gap requires moving beyond simple tool-use to explicitly training LLM agents to \emph{adaptively choose tools from a dynamic and growing toolset during its trajectory generation process, while preserving strong reasoning ability.}
+In practice, these methods curate training datasets that explicitly cover the utilization of this fixed tool inventory, and then apply advanced supervised fine-tuning (SFT) or RL techniques to align the model’s behavior with the prescribed tool usage \citep{feng2025retoolreinforcementlearningstrategic, jin2025searchr1trainingllmsreason, zou2026tattoo}.
+While effective within closed environments, such designs fail to capture realistic scenarios as illustrated in Figure \ref{fig:intro}(up), where (i) an agent must select the appropriate tool from a \textit{complex domain-diverse toolset}, and (ii) \textit{new unseen tools} during training stages may later be introduced and required at inference time.
+Without an explicit mechanism for dynamic tool selection, LLM agents risk overfitting to a closed tool inventory and failing to generalize in evolving tool environments.
+Addressing this gap requires LLM agents to move beyond simple tool-use toward adaptively choosing tools from dynamic toolsets during generation, while preserving strong reasoning ability.
+To this end, we aim to investigate:

-To this end, we introduce \textbf{\our}, a framework that equips LLM agents with dynamic tool-selection capabilities throughout the reasoning process. \our integrates reasoning and tool use into a unified trajectory, where the agent alternates between generating rationales and selecting tools from a large and evolving toolset.
-Specifically, we first construct a \textit{200k dynamic tool-use dataset} through a dedicated curation pipeline, explicitly incorporating tool-selection rationales into the trajectory generation of LLM agents.
-Our curated dataset spans a diverse library of over 1,000 tools and more than 100 tasks across mathematics, science, code generation, and multimodal understanding.